 Zoomies are wearable, hands-free binoculars which have been advertised on television as an inexpensive alternative to traditional binoculars.
 Today we offer our review of the product and seek reader input as well.

-Zoomies are a relatively new product which appeared in early 2013, marketed to replace traditional binoculars in a variety of situations such as sporting events, travel, or even watching television.
+Zoomies appeared in early 2013, marketed as a way to replace traditional binoculars in a variety of situations such as sporting events, travel, or even watching television.

 There are two websites currently marketing Zoomies: buyzoomies.com and orderzoomies.com.
 Buyzoomies.com appears to be the official website being advertised and was registered on January 3, 2013, while orderzoomies.com appears to be used only by affiliates and was registered on March 1, 2013.

 One pair of Zoomies costs $10.00 + $9.95 processing & handling for a total cost of $19.95.
 (Note that the P&H was originally $7.95 when this review was first written).
 You can add a second pair for another $9.95 P&H for a total of $29.90 for both.

 When ordering from the website, there is no way to opt out of this second “free” set, and there is no confirmation screen for you to review your order.